aws-samples/arc325-multiple-accounts-workshop/docs/security-baseline.md

 2. Provide the StackSet Name `ConfigBaseline`, then enter the config bucket (rConfigBucket) saved earlier in this module as value for *BucketName* parameter and and proceed by clicking 'Next'.

-3. Enter the 12 digit account ID of `Billing`, `Security`, `Shared Services` and `Application One` accounts as comma separated under 'Deploy stacks in accounts' field.
+3. Enter the 12 digit account ID of `Security`, `Shared Services` and `Application One` accounts as comma separated under 'Deploy stacks in accounts' field.

 4. Add 'EU (Ireland)' in the 'Specify Regions' field.